UL-SnT-Serval/robot-tutorial/example-1/readme.md

-# Exercise 1
+# Example 1

 ## Goal

-The goal of this first exercise is to get familiarized with the main building blocks of Robot Framework and to launch our first script.
+The goal of this first example is to get familiarized with the main building blocks of Robot Framework and to launch our first script.

 ## Test data sections